Skip to content

 Background

-Communities of Practice (COP) are recognised as shared learning spaces that situate learning, deepen knowledge, and facilitate the exchange of expertise within a specific domain.
+Communities of Practice (CoPs) are recognised as shared learning spaces that situate learning, deepen knowledge, and facilitate the exchange of expertise within a specific domain.
 While CoPs often emerge organically, they have been widely adopted across health, social care, and education.
 However, their civic potential, particularly in enabling people with lived experience of social care to collaborate with practitioners to shape practice and drive meaningful change, remains underexplored.

 The Kent Research Partnership, South-East England (2021-5), aimed to build research capacity in adult social care.
-As part of its workstreams two COPs were co-designed with informal carers and people who draw on care and support.
+As part of its workstreams two CoPs were co-designed with informal carers and people who draw on care and support.
 The themes (‘Complex needs’ and ‘Workforce’) were co-developed by a prioritisation exercise.
-Each COP had monthly online sessions with invited speakers and facilitated discussions.
+Each CoP had monthly online sessions with invited speakers and facilitated discussions.
 Participants included informal carers, people who draw on care/support, social care practitioners, researchers, and other people interested in the sector.
+This study aimed to evaluate the CoPs and their contribution to research capacity building in Kent.

 Results

-Reflexive thematic analysis generated three key themes: fostering an inclusive and collaborative learning environment; enabling shared learning within and beyond the COPs; and generating shared impact through influence on policy and practice.
+Reflexive thematic analysis generated three key themes: fostering an inclusive and collaborative learning environment; enabling shared learning within and beyond the CoPs; and generating shared impact through influence on policy and practice.
 These findings were mapped against Cooke’s (2005) framework for building research capacity.

 Conclusions